Find Affordable College Courses

 Read full report on Health Professions at Middlesex Community College

 With a ranking of #7, Norwalk Community College did quite well on this year’s best value schools for health professions students.
-Located in the city of Norwalk, NCC is a public school with a small student population.
+Located in the small city of Norwalk, NCC is a public college with a small student population.

-NCC undergraduate students pay an average of $4,586 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at NCC are $4,586 a year.
 The average amount in student loans that health professions majors at NCC take out is $18,062.

 $4,596 Average Tuition & Fees

-Three Rivers Community College ranked #8 on this year’s Best Value Health Professions Schools in Connecticut list.
+Three Rivers Community College did quite well in this year’s ranking of the best value schools for health professions students.
+It came in at #8 on the list.
 Three Rivers Community College is a small public school located in the small city of Norwich.

-Three Rivers Community College undergraduate students pay an average of $4,596 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Three Rivers Community College are $4,596 a year.
 The average amount in student loans that health professions majors at Three Rivers Community College take out is $14,046.

 Read More…